Shoes for Children With an AFO (Ankle-Foot Orthosis): UK Parent Guide

 Why Are AFOs Different From Insoles?

 A simple insole sits flat on the bottom of the shoe and only occupies the floor area of the footbed.
 An AFO is a fundamentally different device.
-It wraps around the lower leg, the ankle, and the sole of the foot, occupying height, width, and depth inside the shoe.
+It wraps around the lower leg, the ankle, and the sole of the foot, taking up height, width, and depth inside the shoe.

-This means an AFO-compatible shoe needs to accommodate significantly more volume than a shoe for a simple insole.
-The collar of the shoe must be wide enough for the brace to pass through.
-The heel area must accommodate both the foot and the AFO material sitting behind and around the heel.
+This means an AFO-compatible shoe needs to accommodate much more volume than a shoe for a simple insole.
+The collar must be wide enough for the brace to pass through.
+The heel area must fit both the foot and the AFO material sitting behind and around the heel.
 The shoe needs to be substantially larger overall.

-Finding shoes that work with an AFO is, without question, the hardest orthotic shoe challenge most parents will face.
-But compatible options do exist, and understanding what to look for makes the process far more manageable.
+I won't pretend this is easy.
+Finding shoes that work with an AFO is the hardest orthotic shoe challenge most parents will face.
+But compatible options do exist, and knowing what to look for makes it more manageable.

 What Is the Most Important Step?
 Bring the AFO to Every Shoe Shop

-This cannot be overstated.
-You must physically try the AFO inside every pair of shoes you are considering.
+I can't stress this enough.
+You must physically try the AFO inside every pair of shoes you're considering.
 What fits one child's AFO may not fit another, even at the same shoe size.
-AFOs vary in thickness, rigidity, trim lines, and profile, and every one of these factors changes how the device interacts with the shoe.
+AFOs vary in thickness, rigidity, trim lines, and profile.
+Every one of those factors changes how the device interacts with the shoe.

-Do not order shoes without trying them with the AFO first, unless you have a guaranteed returns policy.
-Do not assume that a shoe which worked last time will work again, because your child's foot and AFO may have changed.
+Don't order shoes without trying them with the AFO first, unless you have a guaranteed returns policy.
+And don't assume that a shoe which worked last time will work again.
+Your child's foot and AFO may have changed.

 How Much Bigger Should the Shoe Be?

-For most children with an AFO, you will need to go at least one full size bigger than the measured foot length.
+For most children with an AFO, you'll need to go at least one full size bigger than the measured foot length.
 Some children need up to two sizes larger, depending on the bulk and design of the AFO.

-Your child's orthotist should be able to give you specific guidance on how much extra room to allow.
-If they have not mentioned this, ask directly at the next appointment.
+Your child's orthotist should be able to tell you how much extra room to allow.
+If they haven't mentioned this, ask directly at the next appointment.

 If your child wears an AFO on only one foot, you will be sizing for two different feet.
 The AFO foot will need the larger shoe.
 Read our sizing guide for children with orthotics for advice on managing split sizing.